Sélectionner une page

 For twenty years he did not eat except once a week.
 His daily practice of remembrance (wird) consisted of 350 rak`ats of prayer.

-Shaikh Ahmad al-Kawkasi said, “One time I was travelling from the city across the forest to another city on important business.
+Shaykh Ahmad al-Kawkasi said, “One time I was travelling from the city across the forest to another city on important business.
 On my way snow was falling heavily, and a great wind was blowing.
 Then the snowfall cleared, and in its stead rain poured down, making all the roads like rivers.
 I had no choice but to pass through that forest.
 I entered the forest as night was approaching and got lost in the middle.
 The skies were pouring rain, night was overtaking me, the flood was increasing, and I didn’t know where to go.
 I came to a river running through the woods.
 The flood made that river like an ocean, full of waves.
 The bridge over it was wrecked, but I had to cross.
 The river was raging, rising higher and higher, until it reached up to my legs, and then reached up the legs of my horse.
 I feared drowning for myself and my horse.
 I raised my hands and asked my Lord, “O Allah, help me in this difficulty.”
 Immediately I heard a voice behind me saying, “O Ahmad, why are you calling me and bringing me from my house?”
-I looked and I saw Shaikh Khas Muhammad behind me, but he was huge.
+I looked and I saw Shaykh Khas Muhammad behind me, but he was huge.
 He said, “Hold my hand and cross the river with me.”
 I felt fear.
 He said, “When you are with Us you must not feel fear.”
 Then we crossed the river.
 He walked on the river, and I was walking with him on the water.
 We crossed to the other side.
 He said, “Now you are safe,” and he disappeared.
 When I reached my destination and went to the mosque, I saw him sitting there.
 I asked him, “How did you come?”
 He said, “O Ahmad, for Us there are no boundaries.
 We can be anywhere and everywhere at any time.”

 His Jihad

-Benningsen and Wimbush describe the influence of Shaikh Isma`il ash-Shirwani and his khalifs in Daghestan thus: “The Naqshbandiya tariqat was to play a very important role in Caucasian history.
+Benningsen and Wimbush describe the influence of Shaykh Isma`il ash-Shirwani ق and his khalifs in Daghestan thus: “The Naqshbandiya tariqat was to play a very important role in Caucasian history.
 Iron discipline, total dedication to its ideals, and the strict hierarchy on which it was based explain the epic resistance of the Caucasian mountaineers to Russian conquest – -a resistance that lasted from 1824 to 1855– in which not only all the leaders of the movement but also the local authorities (na’ibs) and the majority of the fighters were Naqshbandis.
 It can be said that the nearly fifty-year-long Caucasian wars made an important contribution to the material and moral ruin of the Tsarist empire and hastened the downfall of the Russian monarchy.
 “The brotherhood achieved another deep and long-lasting result: it transformed the half-pagan mountaineers into strict orthodox Muslims, and introduced Islam into the animist areas of upper Chechnia and among the Circassian tribes of the western Caucasus.”… “The subsequent massive migration of the Caucasian Muslims to Turkey did not destroy the Naqshbandiyya in Daghestan and Chechnia; its roots had spread too wide and too deep.”